HoGentTIN/infra-labs/assignment/4-kubernetes.md

 In the directory [../kubernetes/4.2](../kubernetes/4.2), you will find examples of some basic manifest files:

-- [echo-deployment.yml](../kubernetes/4.2/echo-deployment.yml): describes a deployment for the echo app from the previous step
+- [bootcamp-deployment.yml](../kubernetes/4.2/bootcamp-deployment.yml): describes a deployment for the bootcamp app from the previous step
-- [echo-service.yml](../kubernetes/4.2/echo-service.yml): describes a service for the echo app
+- [bootcamp-service.yml](../kubernetes/4.2/bootcamp-service.yml): describes a service for the echo app
-- [echo-all.yml](../kubernetes/4.2/echo-all.yml): a file containing both the deployment and service definition.
+- [bootcamp-all.yml](../kubernetes/4.2/bootcamp-all.yml): a file containing both the deployment and service definition.
     - This Deployment also contains a ReplicaSet that ensures two pods are running at all times

 You will notice that in the last file, some lines only contain `---`.
 This is YAML syntax to mark the beginning of a new "document" (in YAML terminology).
 This way, you can combine the definitions of all Kubernetes objects that you want to create in a single YAML file.